gradle/gradle/design-docs/dependency-management-for-jvm-components.md

     - Wires the binary lifecycle task into the main `assemble` task.
 - Rename `NativeBinariesPlugin` to `NativeComponentPlugin` with id `native-component`.
 - Move `Binary` and `ClassDirectoryBinary` to live with the runtime support classes (and not the language support classes)
+- Extract a common supertype `Application` for NativeExecutable, and a common supertype `Component` for `Library` and `Application`
+- Introduce a 'filtered' view of the ExtensiblePolymorphicDomainObjectContainer, such that only elements of a particular type are returned and any element created is given that type.
+    - Add a backing 'components' container that contains all Library and Application elements
+    - Replace 'libraries' with 'nativeLibraries' and 'jvmLibraries':  filtered views on 'components'
+        - Remove support for creating a library element without a type
+    - Replace current 'executables' container with a filtered view over 'components', named 'nativeExecutables'
+    - Use the 'components' container in native code where currently must iterate separately over 'libraries' and 'executables'

 #### Test cases